caseyamcl/tasktracker/README.md

     // Have we started processing yet?
     $tracker->isRunning();

-    // Get the last tick, which contains all kinds of information
+    // Get the last tick (instance of \Tracker\Tick class)
     $tracker->getLastTick();

-    // Get the status of the process as an int (see class constants)
+    // Get the status of the process as an int (Tracker::NOT_STARTED, Tracker::RUNNING, Tracker::FINISHED, or Tracker::ABORTED)
     $tracker->getStatus();

     // Get the number of items processed thus far